-The example state machine is simple has no specific sematics.
+The example state machine is simple and has no specific semantics.
 It simply highlights how to use YET.
 The state machine is has two states Idle and Playing.
-The single input event toggle switches between these two events.
-Within Playing state the state machine automatically switches between the states Tic and Toc and raises out events tic and toc respectivley when entering these states.
-The time interval between state changes is defined by the variable delay.
+The single input event toggle switches between these two states.
+Within Playing state the state machine automatically switches between the states Tic and Toc and raises out events tic and toc respectively when entering these states.
+The time interval between these state changes is defined by the variable delay.

 The example project is a Eclipse CDT project.
 Configure your platform specific compiler tool chain in the project properties.
-The example comes with generated state machine code.
-Of course you can change the statechart.
-In that case you have to regenerate the state machine and tracing code.
-With automted build switched on this happens automatically else you have to generate code from the two sgen files manually by selecting Generate Code Artefacts from the file entries context menu.
+Please note that you have to generate the state machine and tracing code.
+With automated build switched on this happens automatically, otherwise you have to generate code from the two sgen files manually by selecting Generate Code Artifacts from the files' context menus.

 Sending to 127.0.0.1:4444 Welcome to Tictoc!
 Press: 't' to toggle tictoc idle state '+' to increase tictoc delay '-' to decrease tictoc delay 'l' to enable or disable log 'u' to disable or enable udp tracing 'h' for this help ... followed by ENTER. send: %tictoc@Enter,1 send: #2,email@example.com.Set send: #2,tictoc.b,t send: #2,tictoc.i,42.000000 send: #2,tictoc@StateEntered,main.Idle